hpc2n/selecting-modules/exercises/2.module-system-commands/exercise.md

 1. Try unload a module that has no prerequisites (like GCC or GCCcore at some centres or Python at others).
 2. Try unload a module that has prerequisites if there are such at your centre.
-3. What happens if you try and unload the prerequisite first?
+3. What happens if you try and unload the prerequisite first? (only some centres have prerequisite modules)

 ## module purge